lukaszgemziak/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
-I am young student with many technical skills.
-I am very motivated to become QA
+My name is Łukasz Gemziak.
+I have a master's degree in Russian studies.
+I graduated from Nicolaus Copernicus University in Toruń.
+My professional experience includes working at a university and in customer service.
+Recently I have started to interest of software testing.
+My goal is to develop testing knowledge and technical skills.
+I am very motivated to become QA.
 ## TOOLS
 * Jira
 * TestLink